 - Use a WYSIWYG editor – It’s usually easier to add alt text to your images using a WYSIWYG editor like TinyMCE, because you can simply click on the image, edit the settings, and then add your description to the alt text field.

-- Image names matter too – Don’t forget to also name your images with something relevant (team-photo.jpg, not image1024.jpg) as this adds another bit of information to the page (that can potentially be keyword rich) other than the alt text.
+- Image names matter too – Don’t forget to also name your images with something relevant (team-photo.jpg, not image1024.jpg) as this adds another piece of information to the page that can potentially be keyword rich, other than the alt text.

 - Test with a screen reader – It’s a good idea to test your page’s accessibility with screen reading software.
-Do your best to put yourself in the shoes of someone who would access your site this way.
-Close your eyes and see if there’s any important information missing.
-Pay attention to how the page and information flows.
+Hearing your content read out helps you understand if there’s important information missing, and if the page and information flows smoothly.